greenm01/ec4x/docs/ec4x_specs.md

 Fleets containing Scouts are the only units capable of countering Raiders.
 Multiple Scouts assigned to the same fleet operate as a mesh network, and their ELI capability is merged and magnified.

-Scouts assigned to a fleet or squadron must have the same ELI tech level.
-Older Scouts are not compatible with the upgraded mesh network.

 Players make a detection roll on the table below when countering Raiders or other Scouts sent on spy missions.

 Crippled Scouts lose their ELI sensors until repaired.